 Responding to Subpoenas and Court Orders

-Government entities sometimes are served with subpoenas or court orders demanding that staff testify about or release government data related to litigation.
+Government entities may be served with subpoenas or court orders demanding that staff testify about or release government data related to litigation.

 If an entity is served with a subpoena or a court order and is a party to the litigation, staff should always first consult legal counsel.